 [&amp;amp;amp;amp;amp;amp;amp;amp;amp;lt;a href=”//storify.com/ButlerStroud/the-travel-companies-that-underpin-seaworld-and-wh” target=”_blank”&amp;amp;amp;amp;amp;amp;amp;amp;amp;gt;View the story “The travel companies that underpin SeaWorld and whale and dolphin captivity” on Storify&amp;amp;amp;amp;amp;amp;amp;amp;amp;lt;/a&amp;amp;amp;amp;amp;amp;amp;amp;amp;gt;]

 We use essential cookies for the functioning of this website.
-If you "Accept All cookies" you agree to the additional storage of cookies used for ads personalisation and helping with our fundraising efforts.
-We also use Google Analytics to improve our website by collecting information on how you use it without directly identifying anyone.
+If you "Accept" you agree to the additional storage of cookies used for ads personalisation, analytics and helping with our fundraising efforts.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.